ALLRiPPED/tampo/README.md

 The Christmas theme, music, splash, and videoloading screens are from the build [32gb]-Christmas.Pi.RPI4-Scoony.Hursty, though I did shorten the splashscreen down from 2 minutes 38 seconds to 1 minute 40 seconds<br><br>
 Dwayne Hurst: https://github.com/retrohursty69
 Version 1.00 - thepitster<br>
+Version 1.05 - Added Devil Chromey from the Diablos Arcade Build by The [Retro-Devils](https://github.com/Retro-Devils "Retro-Devils")